-8. Back to Back Position - The couple is back to back.
+Back to Back Position (BtoB) - The couple is Back to Back or in a Back to Back V Shape.

-9. Right Side Position - Lady on Man's Right side, both facing the same way.
+Right Side Position (RSP) Lady on Man's Right side, both facing the same way.
 The distance between the partners can vary from close with body contact (hip to hip) to no greater than arms' length.
+Both partners moving backward in RSP on opposite feet is a Fallaway Movement.

-10. Left Side Position - Lady on Man's Left side, both facing the same way.
+Left Side Position (LSP) Lady on Man's Left side, both facing the same way.
 The distance between the partners can vary from close with body contact (hip to hip) to no greater than arms' length.
+Both partners moving backward in LSP on opposite feet is a Fallaway Movement.

-11. Tandem Position - Lady directly in front of Man, both facing the same way, or Man directly in front of both facing the same way.
+Tandem Position (TP) Lady directly in front of or directly behind Man, both facing the same way.

-12. Right Shadow Position Lady in front on Man's Right side, slightly in advance, both facing the same way.
+Right Shadow Position (RShP) Lady in front on Man's Right side, slightly in advance, both facing the same way.

-• Right Shadow Behind: Lady on the Man's Right side, slightly behind both facing the same way.
+Right Shadow Lady Behind (RShP-LB) Lady on the Man's Right side, slightly behind both facing the same way.

-13. Left Shadow Position - Lady in front on the Man's Left side, slightly in advance, both facing the same way.
+Left Shadow Position (LShP) Lady in front on the Man's Left side, slightly in advance, both facing the same way.

-• Left Shadow Behind: Lady on the Man's Left side, slightly behind, both facing the same way
+Left Shadow Lady Behind (LSh-LB) Lady on the Man's Left side, slightly behind, both facing the same way

-14. Contra Position - Lady on the Man's Right or Left side, partners Facing the Opposite way.
+Contra Position (ContP) Lady on the Man's Right or Left side, partners facing the opposite way.
 The distance between the partners can vary from close, with body contact (hip to hip), to no greater than arm's length.